chef/automate/components/automate-chef-io/content/docs/datafeed.md

 To edit an Endpoint for a Data Feed in Chef Automate:

-1. From the _Data Feed_ page, select the Data Feed name to open its detail page.
+1. From the _Data Feeds_ page, select the Data Feed name to open its detail page.
-1. Edit the DataFeed name or URL.
+1. Edit the Data Feed name or URL.
 1. Use the **Save** button to save the Data Feed.

 ### Delete a Data Feed Endpoint

 To delete an Endpoint for a Data Feed in Chef Automate:

-1. From the _Data Feed_ page, select **Delete Data Feed** from the menu at the end of the table row.
+1. From the _Data Feeds_ page, select **Delete Data Feed** from the menu at the end of the table row.
 1. Confirm that you wish to permanently delete this Data Feed by using the **Delete Data Feed** button.

 ## Configuring Global Data Feed Behaviour